SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 # The Elements

-If Watermelons exist, Firemelons, Earthmelons and Airmelons should also exist.
+If Watermelons exist, Firemelons, Earthmelons, and Airmelons should also exist.

 Create **classes** for **the 4 Elemelons**.